 J. Alex Hartzler, former president of HYP, explains, “Harrisburg is a city we believe is poised to experience a long-overdue renaissance…The energy, enthusiasm, and talent of the new members stand out as most encouraging for the city’s future.”

 The year 2018 marked HYP’s 20th Anniversary.
-To celebrate, we interviewed some of our founders and past board members – check out the video!
+To celebrate, we interviewed some of our founders and past board members.